NGWPC/twod-fim-knowledge-base/system-decision-record/sdr.md

 ## 2. Core Objects

+Core objects are the building blocks of the system.

 ### Cases
-Concrete situations encountered in the system (real scenarios).
-Cases are concrete not abstract, they must have a real example.
+Cases are concrete scenarios encountered in the system.
+A case is not a goal, requirement, or hypothesis; it is something that happened or was observed.

 ### Decisions (SDR)
 Each SDR captures one decision and its alternatives.
-SDRs are a single source of truth that evolves with evidence.
+The SDR is the single source of truth and is updated as evidence evolves.

 Key properties:
 - A decision has a clear scope